michaelgosling/SharpJokes/README.md

 Windows Programming - NSCC 2019 - Final Project

 ## Description
 Browse and favorite reddit posts from /r/ProgrammerHumor with a Windows UAP interface.
+Using sqlite3 for storage.